grafana/grafana/docs/sources/features/panels/stat.md

 * `Title` - When multiple stats are shown this field controls the title in each stat.
 By default this the series name and field name.
 You can use expressions like `${__series.name}` or `${__field.name}` to use only series name or field name in title or `${__cell_2}` to refer to other fields (2 being field/column with index 2).
-* `Min` minimum value, leave blank for auto calculation based on all series & fields.
+* `Min` - The minimum value, leave blank for auto calculation based on all series & fields.
 Used by Graph to set y-axis min.
-* `Max` maximum value, leave blank for auto calculation based on all series & fields.
+* `Max` - The maximum value, leave blank for auto calculation based on all series & fields.
 Used by Graph to set y-axis max.
+* `Decimals` - Number of decimals to render value with.
+Leave empty for Grafana to automatically figure out the best number of decimals to use.

+### Thresholds

+Define thresholds that will define the color of either the value or the background depending on your `Color` display option.
+The thresholds are automatically sorted from lowerst value to highest.
+The `Base` value represents minus infinity.

+### Value mappings

+Map a number or a range of numbers to a text value.

+### Data links

+Data links allow you add dynamic URL links to your visualizations, [read more on data links]({{< relref "../../reference/datalinks.md" >}}).